 Since this study only explores some cognitive domains, extending its use to other measures could be of future interest to improve early diagnostic accuracy.

-More generally, the scalability, ease of use, reliability and validity of ALLFTD-mApp suggest that it is a useful tool for conducting remote digital assessments in dementia clinical trials.
+More generally, the scalability, ease of use, reliability and validity of the ALLFTD-mApp suggest that it is a useful tool for conducting remote digital assessments in dementia clinical trials.

 Where could NeuronUP contribute to a study like this?